My Government-Issued Girlfriend Can't Be This Cute!

 "And I loved my money but look what happened."

 Money sink just doing her job.
 "Whatever.
-Didn't know you liked bee girls enough to buy merch from them though."
+Didn't know you liked bee girls enough to buy their merch though."

-"Nah, but their chibis are adorbs'.
-Any other scenario and I gotta wonder how sane you otakus are."
+"Nah, but their plushies are totally cute."
+Asagiri reached behind her to pet Bubbly.
+"Anything non-chibi and I gotta wonder how sane you otakus are."

-She took a quick sip of soda.
-"Like, first your guys' obsession was cat girls, then it was ship girls—bunch of other weird stuff—and now we've finally hit bee girls!
+"Well like, first, your guys' obsession was cat girls, then it was ship girls—bunch of other weird stuff . . ."
+She took a quick sip of soda. ". . .
+And now we've finally hit bee girls!
 Are you people honestly that horny?"

 "Sorry fam, I don't talk nerd."